 2.3 The regular election of Councillors will be held on the first Thursday in May every 4 years.
-Ordinary elections are due to take place in 2023.
 Save for the Leader of the Council, the terms of office of Councillors will start on the fourth day after being elected and will finish on the fourth day after the date of the next regular election.
-The term of office of the Leader of the Council will start on the day of his or her election as Leader of the Council and will finish on the day of the post-election annual meeting which follows his or her election as Leader of the Council (unless the Leader of the Council is removed from office before then).
+The term of office of the Leader of the Council will start on the day of their election as Leader of the Council and will finish on the day of the post-election annual meeting which follows his or her election as Leader of the Council (unless the Leader of the Council is removed from office before then).